mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

 As expected, very few messages were rejected by the state registry.
 There is a small portion of the entered injections which were not able to be transmitted to the state registry due to user data entry issues.
-The overall error rate for the year (rejected and declined) was XX%.
-Add a brief summary of how data changed across quarters
+The overall error rate for the year (rejected and declined) was 1.2%.
+The rate of Vaccination submission tended to be lighter during the first half of the year and ramped up substantially for the second half.

 ### Measure 11: Transmission to Immunization Registries: Query Records